OZTaekOppa/FastaHandler/README.md

 ## GETTING STARTED
-**FASTAhandler**, mainly written in Python 3.12+ and ??, has 14 modules.
+**FastaHandler**, mainly written in Python 3.12+ and ??, has 14 modules.
 The data input and output via CLI enables end-to-end file selection.
 Please note that all required input files (e.g. fasta and txt) must be prepared to have a seamless experience of **FASTAhandler**.

 ![FASTAhandler Workflow](https://github.com/OZTaekOppa/FASTAhandler/blob/main/images/FASTAhandler_Workflow.png)